galaxyproject/admin-training/intro/05-tool-shed/shed_intro.md

 </requirements>
 ```

-Galaxy is aiming to be resolution-agnostic.
+Galaxy is aiming to be dependency resolution-agnostic.

 ---
 ### seqtk tool_dependencies.xml file

 A TS way to fulfill requirements.

 ```xml